tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

   - TileMill - Boosted rendering performance by increasing threadpool size to 1.5 * CPUs
   - TileMill - Restored support for sampling the running processes with Activity Monitor / dtrace
   - TileMill - Fixed temporarily broken upload support in previous dev build (v0.10.1.120)
-  - TileMill - Restored OS X 10.6 support
+  - OS X - Restored 10.6 support
+  - OS X - Fixed ability to run app as a non-admin user
   - TileMill - Updated to use node-mapnik@v1.2.0
   - TileMill - Now using `127.0.0.1` instead of `localhost` for url access to accomodate systems where they are not equivalent
   - TileMill - Added support for new static image exports - `jpeg`, `tiff`, and `webp`.